There is really only one good way to make quality acorn flour: Cold leaching.

-Wha?
 Leaching, as is pulling something out.
-In this case, that something is tannin, which in almost all acorns is there in spades.
+In this case, that something is tannin, which is present in all acorns.
 Different acorns have different levels of tannins, but in general oaks of the red oak family have more, the white oak family less.
 One, the Emory oak of the Sonoran Desert, has almost none at all.

 In my original post about eating acorns, I recommended the boiling water method of leaching out all those bitter tannins.
 This works fine, and is comparatively fast; you can have a batch of acorns leached in the time it takes to watch a football game, which is about three hours for those of you who have never actually watched a football game.